mbdebbeler/mbdebbeler.github.io/_posts/2019-11-6-Parsing-Recipes-In-Elixir.md

 title: Parsing Recipes in Elixir with leex
 ---

 For the first project in my apprenticeship, I made a command line cookbook app in Elixir.
-My inspiration?
-The folder of disorganized .txt files on my Desktop.
-In their place, my app would display a neat index of titles, where I could toggle back and forth between consistently formatted recipes, summoning a grocery list at the tap of a key.
+My app would replace the folder of .txt files on my desktop with a neat index of titles, where I could toggle back and forth between consistently formatted recipes, summoning a grocery list at the tap of a key.

 **The Challenge**